 6. Take a Nap

 Few things feel as good as a power nap.
-If you work from home, schedule one as you see fit; office workers can squeeze one in on weekends.
 A snooze of 30 to 60 minutes can refresh you, improve your mood, and increase alertness.
-It’s a great way to treat yourself without spending money.
+It’s also a great way to treat yourself without spending money.
 Just beware of sleeping more than an hour though; it can leave you feeling groggy and interfere with your nighttime slumber.

 7. Stream Some Shows

-Streaming channels such as Hulu, Apple TV+ and Paramount+ offer free trial periods ranging from a week to a month.
+Heard about a great show but don’t subscribe to the service it’s on?
+Many streaming channels offer free trial periods ranging from a week to a month.
 That could be enough time to binge-watch those shows you’ve been hearing about without necessarily signing up for a monthly subscription.

 Recommended: 7 Ways to Achieve Financial Self-Discipline